uneqorn/api-docs/source/includes/_xbridge.md

 Parameter     | Type          | Description
 --------------|---------------|-------------
-blocks        | int           | (Optional Parameter) Defaults to `43200`.<br>Number of blocks to return trade records for (60s block time). errors        | bool          | (Optional Parameter) Defaults to `false`.<br>Shows and error if there's an error detected.
+blocks        | int           | (Optional Parameter) Defaults to `43200`.<br>Number of blocks to return trade records for (60s block time). errors        | bool          | (Optional Parameter) Defaults to `false`.<br>Shows an error if an error is detected.
 This may be useful if you're building a custom client and change the on-chain order history data format.

 ### Response Parameters